-APNewsBreak: Rusty patched bumblebee declared endangered
+Rusty patched bumblebee now an endangered species

 The rusty patched bumblebee has become the first bee species in the continental U.S. to be declared endangered after suffering a dramatic population decline over the past 20 years, federal officials said Tuesday.

-The U.S. Fish and Wildlife Service told The Associated Press it was adding the bee to the endangered list, and would develop a recovery plan encouraging people to provide more habitat and reduce pesticide usage.
-Many of the steps needed to rescue the rusty patched bumblebee might also help other struggling bees and monarch butterflies, which pollinate a wide variety of plants, including cultivated fruits and vegetables, officials said.
+The U.S. Fish and Wildlife Service first told The Associated Press it was adding the bee to the endangered list before a news release was issued.
+That means there will be a recovery plan to encourage people to provide more habitat and reduce pesticide usage—many steps that could help other struggling bees and monarch butterflies, which pollinate a wide variety of plants, officials said.

 "Pollinators are small but mighty parts of the natural mechanism that sustains us and our world," said Tom Melius, the service's Midwest regional director.
 "Without them, our forests, parks, meadows and shrublands, and the abundant, vibrant life they support, cannot survive, and our crops require laborious, costly pollination by hand."